-Applicants who do not plan to complete one of the programs of PIU, but who wish to register for one or more courses for credit, are required to submit the following: ☐ Application form ☐ Copy of a valid ID (ex.
-Passport, Birth Certificate or Driver's License) • Copy of the immunization card for students taking in-person instruction (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for those taking in-person classes.) ☐ Transcript that documents achieved appropriate entrance level for desired course (high school diploma for enrolling into courses) AUDIT APPLICATION PROCEDURE Applicants who only want to audit courses, are required to submit: ☐ Application form □ \$25 non-refundable application fee ☐ Copy of a valid ID □ Valid documentation of tuberculin skin test results conducted within 6 months prior to beginning of classes for those taking in-person classes.
+Applicants who do not plan to complete one of the programs of PIU, but who wish to register for one or more courses for credit, are required to submit the following: □ Application form □ Copy of a valid ID (ex.
+Passport, Birth Certificate or Driver's License) □ Copy of the immunization card for students taking in-person instruction (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for those taking in-person classes.) □ Transcript that documents achieved appropriate entrance level for desired course (high school diploma for enrolling into courses) AUDIT APPLICATION PROCEDURE Applicants who only want to audit courses, are required to submit: □ Application form □ \$25 non-refundable application fee □ Copy of a valid ID (ex.
+Passport, Birth Certificate or Driver's License) □ Copy of the immunization card for students taking in-person instruction (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for those taking in-person classes.)
 RE-ENTRY INTO A PIU PROGRAM Re-entry students who are returning to PIU after a voluntary absence of three or more consecutive terms (Fall, Spring and Summer) must apply to be readmitted.
-They are required to submit: ☐ Application form ☐ Copy of the immunization card (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for those taking in-person classes.) □ \$25 non-refundable application fee Re-entry students should be prepared to provide further information upon request of the Registrar or Vice President for Academics.
+They are required to submit: □ Application form □ Copy of the immunization card (must include a valid documentation of tuberculin skin test results conducted within 6 months prior to the beginning of classes for those taking in-person classes.) □ \$25 non-refundable application fee Re-entry students should be prepared to provide further information upon request of the Registrar

+Re-entry students should be prepared to provide further information upon request of the Registrar or Vice President for Academics.
 Students who return after an absence of more than one year will have to meet the program and degree requirements of the current catalog.
-Students who return after an absence of more than two years will have to meet the program and degree requirements of the current catalog.

-NOTE: An assessment of English competency may be required if English is not the re- entering student's first language.
-Please see PIU's Pre-College Level English Policy.
+NOTE: An assessment of English competency may be required if English is not the student's first language.
+Please see PIU's College Preparation Level English Policy.